Lab 09

 Maven lifecycle

 Maven has three built-in lifecycles, each consisting of phases.
-We're mostly interested in the default
+We're mostly interested in the default lifecycle, which allows building software from sources.

 Build by calling lifecycle phases